anfleene/reviewing-code-review/how/slide1.md

 ![Rodger Ebert is in your codez](../images/code-review-ebert.jpeg)

 !SLIDE center transition=uncover
-# Code Review is a conversation between the Reviewee and the Reviewer
+# Code Review is a conversation

 !SLIDE center transition=uncover
 # Reviewees